HelmOar/project-1-group-1/assets/README.md

 We have developed a comprehensive web application, that incorporates API functionality to deliver to users, specific climate data: accessed across various time periods - that drivers scientific data about key climate markers, and that presents a comparative understanding of climate shifts across specific time points.

-Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 Usage